youyanggu/covid19_projections/model-comparison-ihme.md

 We will compare our daily projections with the IHME projections for five of the most heavily-impacted regions: US, New York, Michigan, Italy, and France.
 Note that while we update our projections daily, IHME only updates their projections 2-3 times a week.

+See [here](https://covid19-projections.com/about/#concerns-with-the-ihme-model) for a comparison of our historical projections and why we think the IHME model is flawed.

 ### Notes

 A ~~strikethrough~~ means that the current deaths have already exceeded the total projected deaths by August 4.